Lucia Galeazzi Galvani

-She encouraged and participated in her husband's independent research and served as a counselor and research colleague for his experiments until her death.
-Due to the conventions of the time she wasn't credited for any of her scientific work in the lab.
-She grew up with science and her father was a prominent member of the Bologna Academy of Science.
+She encouraged and participated in her husband's independent research and served as a counsellor and research colleague for his experiments until her death.
+Due to the conventions of the time, she wasn't credited for any of her scientific work in the lab.
+She grew up with science, and her father was a prominent member of the Bologna Academy of Science.